allenai/grit_official/README.md

 ```
 bash download.sh
 ```
-You may specify which datasets to download images for with the `datasets_to_download` parameter list in `configs/default.yaml`.
+You may specify which datasets to download images for with the `datasets_to_download` parameter list in [`configs/default.yaml`](configs/default.yaml).
 Note that downloading scannet may take quite some time, so only download if evaluating on surface normal prediction task.

 Second, create distorted images by running
 ```
 python -m generate_distortions
 ```
-You may control which datasets to download images from through `datasets_to_download` paramters in `configs/default.yaml`.
+You may control which datasets to download images from through `datasets_to_download` parameters in [`configs/default.yaml`](configs/default.yaml).
-You may specify which tasks to generate distorted images for through `tasks_to_distort` parameter in `configs/default.yaml`
+You may specify which tasks to generate distorted images for through `tasks_to_distort` parameter in [`configs/default.yaml`](configs/default.yaml).

 ## Input data format
 Once downloaded, the GRIT evaluation data should look as follows: